Bennington College: 1940s–1980s

 In 1946, Paula Jean Welden, a sophomore at the college, disappeared while on a hike of the nearby Long Trail.
 She was living in Dewey House at the time and had traveled alone.
 Many students assisted in the search, but Paula was never found.
 Frederick H. Burkhardt, who had been ready to decline an invitation to become president of the college, visited the campus was impressed with the cohesion and support of the community in the face of this tragedy and accepted the offer.
 At age 35, he became the youngest college president in the nation.

 In 1951 the U.S. State Department issued a documentary on Bennington highlighting its unique educational approach as a model for the Allied rebuilding of German society after the War.

 The college continued to expand its physical infrastructure.
 Built in 1959, the Edward Clark Crossett Library was designed by the modernist architect Pietro Belluschi.
 After opening, Crossett Library was featured in Architectural Forum and became a focus of study for many architecture students in the 1960s.
 Crossett Library went on to win the 1963 Honor Award for library design.
 In 1968, three new student houses were completed to help house the growing student population and were named in honor of William C. Fels, Jessie Smith Noyes, and Margaret Smith Sawtell.
 These houses were designed by the distinguished modernist architect, Edward Larrabee Barnes, who posthumously earned the 2007 American Institute of Architects Gold Medal.

 In 1969, Bennington became fully coeducational, a move that attracted major national attention, including a major feature story in The New York Times Magazine.
+The presidency of Gail Thain Parker from 1972 to 1976 was marked by controversy over curriculum reform, affirmative action, and relations between faculty and administration.

-1990s
+1990s: "The Symposium" and aftermath

 In 1993, the Bennington College Board of Trustees initiated a process known as "The Symposium".
 Arguing that the college suffered from "a growing attachment to the status quo that, if unattended, is lethal to Bennington's purpose and pedagogy", the board of trustees "solicit[ed] ... concerns and proposals on a wide and open-ended range of issues from every member of the faculty, every student, every staff member, every alumna and alumnus, and dozens of friends of the College."
 According to the trustees, the process was intended to reinvent the college, and the board said it received over 600 contributions to this end.

 The results of the process were published in June 1994 in a 36-page document titled Symposium Report of the Bennington College Board of Trustees.
 Recommended changes included the following: